Skip to main content

 What Makes a Wellness Program Voluntary

-For a that includes medical questions or exams to be considered voluntary under the law, several conditions must be met.
+For a wellness program that includes medical questions or exams to be considered voluntary under the law, several conditions must be met.
 An employer cannot require you to participate, nor can they deny you health coverage or specific benefits for refusing.
 The program must be reasonably designed to promote health or prevent disease.
 This means it should provide feedback, education, or resources based on the information collected, rather than simply being a data collection exercise for the employer’s benefit.

 The central idea is that the incentive should not be so large that an employee feels they have no real option but to participate.
 If opting out results in a significant financial loss, the program may be deemed involuntary and, therefore, unlawful.